 I’ve been training dogs and running classes for twenty years.
 I was repurposing slides from the school holiday activity I’d run in Sydney’s Centennial Park for the presentation.
 And I only needed ten minutes: this was an APDT Short Talk, a primer for the main event.
 So I should have felt confident.

 However, this was also my first APDT Conference.
 And although I’ve been a volunteer trainer for twenty years, I only established my professional Robert’s Responsible Dog Training business this year.
 And I would be speaking in front of expert dog trainers and, as it turned out, international presenters, all highly qualified animal behaviourists.

 Oh, and did I mention I would be APDT Australia’s first-ever Short Talk presenter on Day One of the Conference!?

 Again, thankfully, despite my nerves, the talk went well.
 I shared what I’ve learned from working with children and dogs, there was laughter at appropriate moments, and I didn’t go over time.
 Although, after seeing the subsequent Short Talks and main presentations, I was grateful I’d talked first!

 Lessons from Writing Presentations

 As I said, I’m not shy of public speaking.
 However, I don’t stand in front of an audience without butterflies in my stomach.
 I feel them fluttering, but I’ve learned to embrace and enjoy the experience.

-Stephen Keague in The Little Red Handbook of Public Speaking and Presenting (Amazon), says of presentations:
+Stephen Keague says of presentations in The Little Red Handbook of Public Speaking and Presenting (Amazon link):

 “Proper planning and preparation prevents poor performance.”